Medical expert of the article

 Treatment of tuberculous chorioretinitis

-Treatment of tuberculous chorioretinitis is carried out with anti-tuberculosis drugs in combination with desensitizing therapy and general restorative treatment after consultation of a phthisiatrician.
+Treatment of tuberculous chorioretinitis is carried out with anti-tuberculosis drugs in combination with desensitizing therapy and general strengthening treatment after consultation with a phthisiatrician.

-Fluorescent angiography provides an opportunity to assess the degree of activity of tuberculous chorioretinitis, monitor the effectiveness of the treatment, determine the extent and timing of laser coagulation.
+Fluorescein angiography makes it possible to assess the degree of activity of tuberculous chorioretinitis, monitor the effectiveness of the treatment, and determine the volume and timing of laser coagulation.